Skip to main content

 Test Observability currently supports the re-run functionality only on Azure Pipelines & Jenkins (Pipeline & Freestyle projects only).

-Map re-runs using JUnit reports
+Map re-runs using JUnit XML reports

-Mapping re-runs of test cases with the previous run instances is possible via JUnit Reports as well (if you are using JUnit XML reports to ingest data into Test Observability).
+Mapping re-runs of test cases with the previous run instances is possible via JUnit XML Reports as well (if you are using JUnit XML reports to ingest data into Test Observability).
 To achieve this, ensure you are using the same buildIdentifier across uploads that belong to the same build run.

 We're sorry to hear that.
 Please share your feedback so we can do better